nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Save user data into a text file.
     * Invoke clean up methods where necessary.

-The rest of the app consists of 5 packages:
+The rest of the app consists of 4 packages:
 * `Ui` : The user interface of the app.
 * `Parser` : Parses the user input and calls the corresponding methods.
-* `Logic` : Contains all classes and methods that performs the logical operations.
-* `Model` : Holds the data of the app (Task & Module) in memory.
+* `Model` : Holds the data of the app in-memory.
 * `Storage` : Saves and loads data to and from the hard disk.

 ## Implementation